Not everyone made it out of Llano's Red Top Jail

 The list of ghostly interactions continues, some reporting occasionally smelling fresh-baked chocolate chip cookies emanating from the lower floor in what was once the kitchen area.
 Others just speak of getting “bad vibes” from the Red Top Jail.

 The Friends group gave regular tours for a number of years, even holding a haunted house several years ago, but suspended much of the activity due to concerns about the building’s structure.
-But the group raised money and got many of the problems addressed, which has allowed for limited entrance to the facility.
+But the group raised money and got many of the problems addressed.

 The jail is located at 400 Oatman St.